 Guide to the Photographic Archives

-As of March 2013, approximately 105,000 images have been cataloged as part of the Department’s ongoing conservation efforts.
-Images exist in both compressed (JPEG) and uncompressed (TIFF) formats and, except for minor contrast and brightness modifications, have received no cosmetic alterations.
+As of the 2014 edition, over 109,000 images have been cataloged as part of the Department’s ongoing conservation efforts.
+Images exist as low resolution digital formats and, except for minor contrast and brightness modifications, have received no cosmetic alterations.
 Images are cataloged using The Museum System (or TMS), the artifact cataloging software currently utilized by the Department statewide.

 Introduction to Photographic Archives collection of images, history, and the Title Page and Table of Contents Page